Tshewangdorji7257/02230312_WEB102_PA1/README.md

 The server will be running on port 3000 by default. it can change the port in the index.js file if needed.

 Usage
-You can interact with the server using any HTTP client (e.g., cURL, Postman, browser).
+It can interact with the server using any HTTP client (e.g., cURL, Postman, browser).

 Example cURL commands: